bonfire-networks/CommonsPub-Server/HACKING.md

 ### Easy Option - fully managed via docker-compose

-Dependencies:
+1. Dependencies:

 * `make`
 * Docker
-* Docker Compose
+* Docker Compose (recent version)

-From a fresh checkout, download the dependencies and setup the database:
+2. From a fresh checkout, download the dependencies and setup the database:

 ```
 make dev-setup
 ```

-You should then be able to run with:
+3. You should then be able to run with:

 ```
 make dev